zowe/docs-site/docs/user-guide/server-side-install-overview.md

      - A pax.Z file, which contains an archive (compressed copy) of the FMIDs to be installed.
      - A readme file, which contains a sample job to decompress the pax.Z file, transform it into a format that SMP/E can process, and invoke SMP/E to extract and expand the compressed SMP/E input data sets.

-     To obtain the and install the SMP/E build, see [Installing Zowe SMP/E](install-zowe-smpe.md).
+     To obtain and install the SMP/E build, see [Installing Zowe SMP/E](install-zowe-smpe.md).

    - **Portable Software Instance (PSWI)**